dmd-program/dmd-100/projects/impact/deliver_field_guide.md

 # Deliver: Field Guide
 In this step, you will produce the final production files.
-You are encouraged to license your work under a creative commons license, but this is not
+You are encouraged to license your work under a creative commons license, but this is not mandatory to complete the project.

 ## Pages